Create Your Free Account

 Staking coins not only helps secure the network, but it will also earn you staking rewards, thus providing you with passive income.

 Hash rate is typically used as a key network health metric for Proof of Work blockchains.
-The collective amount of computing power directed toward solving blocks on a Proof of Work blockchain such as Bitcoin is calculated in hashes per second.
+The collective amount of computing power directed toward solving blocks on a PoW blockchain such as Bitcoin is calculated in hashes per second.

-In simple terms, a high hash rate on a Proof of Work blockchain is associated with higher network security and higher interest from miners, indicating a healthy, growing network.
-Inversely, a drop in hash rate can represent falling interest from miners due to cost inefficiencies in the economic model that incentivizes them.
+In simple terms, a high hash rate on a PoW blockchain is associated with higher network security and higher interest from miners, indicating a healthy, growing network.
+Inversely, a drop in hash rate can represent falling interest from miners due to cost inefficiencies in the economic model that incentivises them.

-Stake can be considered as roughly equivalent to hash rate when applied to Proof of Stake networks within the same context.
-The total amount of cryptocurrency staked by miners in a Proof of Stake network is indicative of total interest in the network, or the overall security of a network.
+Staking volume can be considered as roughly equivalent to hash rate when applied to Proof of Stake networks within the same context.
+The total amount of cryptocurrency staked by miners in a PoS network is indicative of total interest in the network, or the overall security of a network.
 This is often referred to as total value locked (TVL).

 Blockchain and cryptocurrency projects should provide detail on the individuals working to bring them to fruition.
 The expertise, history, and track record of individuals within a team can provide insight into whether or not a project will be successful.